READY TO GET STARTED?

 Open your battery's monitoring app and confirm:

-Most systems perform exactly as designed.
+The vast majority of our systems perform exactly as designed.
 Issues during outages are rarely system failures — they are almost always load-related.
+This is why it’s crucial that everyone checks their system with their monitoring app during an outage.

 The biggest misconception about battery storage is capacity.
 A battery can support essential loads very effectively, but large electric appliances can drain it rapidly or exceed its output limits.
 Electric heat strips, dryers, ovens, EV chargers, and electric water heaters are the most common culprits.
 These devices can pull thousands of watts instantly.
 If several operate at the same time, they can overwhelm the system.